Nabil Aslam: AC Horsens

-He joined AC Horsens in July 2008 and established himself as an integral part of the team reaching the final of 2011–12 Danish Cup, later helping Horsens reach the Europa League play-off round in the 2012-13 season.
+He joined AC Horsens in July 2008 and established himself as an integral part of the team reaching the final of 2011–12 Danish Cup, later helping Horsens reach the Europa League play-off round in the 2012–13 season.

-After only 2 days at the club, he suffered from an injury in his back.
+After two days at the club, he suffered from an injury in his back.
 After 10 league matches in his first season, he extended his contract in the summer 2009 until 2012.
 AC Horsens was relegated to the Danish 1st Division in after his first season.

-Aslam had a good 2009/10 season until October, where he unfortunately slammed his shoulder out of joint and was out for the rest of the year.
+Aslam had a good 2009–10 season until October, where he slammed his shoulder out of joint and was out for the rest of the year.
 He went back from the injury in February 2011.
 AC Horsens was promoted back to the Danish Superliga after this season.

 But the new season in the Danish Superliga didn't start well for Aslam.
-In August 2011, he suffered an anterior cruciate ligament injury He was out for two months.
+In August 2011, he suffered an anterior cruciate ligament injury and was out for two months.
 In January 2012, he extended his contract once again, this time until 2015.
 In the 2012/13 season, Aslam suffered many injuries.